On the GIT Quotient Space of Quintic Surfaces: Geometric Invariant Theory Analysis

+We assume that our one-parameter subgroups are normalized.
+This is possible because any 1-PS is conjugated to a normalized one.
+The Hilbert-Mumford numerical criterion (see \cite[Th.
+9.1]{dolgachev2003lectures}) implies that a quintic surface is stable (resp. semi-stable) if and only if for every normalized $\lambda$ it holds that $\mu(\lambda, X) < 0$ (resp. $ \leq 0$).

-The normalized one parameter subgroups induce \emph{a partial order among the monomials}.
-Indeed, given two monomials $m$, $m'$, then $m \geq m'$ if and only if $\lambda.m \geq \lambda.m'$ for all normalized 1-PS (see \cite[Lemma 7.18]{mukai}).
-From the definition of the numerical criterion, the minimal monomials in a configuration $\Xi_X$ are the ones that determine the value of $\mu(\lambda,X)$.
-An alternative formulation of the numerical criterion is: \emph{$X$ is not a stable surface if and only if there exist a coordinate system and at least one normalized parameter subgroup $\lambda= (a_0,a_1,a_2,a_3)$ such that its associated set of monomials $\Xi_{F_X}$ is contained in
+The normalized one-parameter subgroups induce a partial order among the monomials.
+Indeed, given two monomials $m$, $m'$, then $m \geq m'$ if and only if $\lambda.m \geq \lambda.m'$ for every normalized 1-PS $\lambda$ (see \cite[Eq 7.11]{mukai}).
+From the definition of the numerical criterion, the minimal monomials in a configuration $\Xi_{F_X}$ are the ones that determine the sign of $\mu(\lambda,X)$; and $X$ is a non-stable surface if and only if there exists a coordinate system and at least one normalized parameter subgroup $\lambda= (a_0,a_1,a_2,a_3)$ such that its associated set of monomials $\Xi_{F_X}$ is contained in

-} For the analysis of the stability, it suffices to consider the maximal sets $M^{\oplus}( \lambda ) $ with respect to the inclusion.
-We call them \emph{maximal non stable configurations}; and they are determined by a finite list of 1-PS that we call \emph{critical one parameter subgroups}. \begin{prop} A quintic surface $X$ is non GIT stable if and only if for a suitable choice of a coordinate system its monomial configuration $\Xi_{F_X}$ is contained in $ M^{\oplus} \left( \lambda_i \right)$ for one of the following 1-PS:
+For the analysis of stability, it suffices to consider the maximal sets $M^{\oplus}( \lambda ) $ with respect to the inclusion.
+We call them \emph{maximal non-stable configurations}, and they are determined by a finite list of 1-PS that we call \emph{critical one-parameter subgroups}. \begin{prop} A quintic surface $X$ is non-stable if and only if for a choice of a coordinate system its monomial configuration $\Xi_{F_X}$ is contained in $ M^{\oplus} \left( \lambda_i \right)$ for one of the following 1-PS: